M.Ed. in Special Education (for Licensed Teachers)

 Length of Program

-Candidates with a teaching endorsement on their Professional Educator License (PEL) and at least one year of teaching experience as the teacher of record take one year to complete the program on a full-time basis and two years to complete the program on a part-time basis.
-For candidates entering the program directly from Loyola's undergraduate teacher preparation program, a summer practicum experience may be available as well.
+Candidates with a teaching endorsement on their Professional Educator License (PEL) and typically at least one year of teaching experience as the teacher of record take one year to complete the program on a full-time basis and two years to complete the program on a part-time basis.
+Candidates complete a summer practicum experience in lieu of a full semester of student teaching.
+Summer practicum is a six week experience that begins the week after Chicago Public School (CPS) ends for the summer and ends at least one week prior to the beginning of the CPS school year.
+Sites typically involve settings for extended year services for students with disabilities.
 Following initial advising upon acceptance to the program, please contact your program advisor to schedule a meeting to determine your final curriculum plan.
 Candidates have five years from acceptance to complete the program.
 (See SOE Policy: Time Limit for Degree Completion)

 Program and State Requirements